Dyro1182001/Academic-Software-Portfolio/README.md

 # Academic & Personal Software Portfolio

 Welcome to my software development portfolio.
-This repository brings together a selection of academic and personal projects created throughout my studies and continued learning in Information Technology.
+This repository brings together a selection of academic and personal projects created throughout my studies and continued learning in IT.

 The projects included here reflect my progression as a developer, with a particular focus on backend development, databases, and full-stack applications.
 Rather than serving as a collection of individual coursework assignments, this repository is intended to showcase the practical skills and technical knowledge I have developed through different projects and learning experiences.